-Invest in Corporate Deposits, RBI Bonds.
+Invest in Corporate Deposits, RBI Bonds and NCD's.

 A Corporate Deposit (FD) is an investment in a company for a fixed period of time at a prescribed rate of interest.
 Both, Financial and Non-Banking Finance Companies (NBFCs) raise capital via such deposits to use the money.
 The mobilized Deposits are governed by the Companies Act under Section 58A.
 These deposits are unsecured, which means if the company defaults, the investor cannot sell the documents to recover his capital, thus making it a bit risky investment option.